-Basal Body Temperature (BBT) is the lowest temperature your body experiences during sleep.
-It is determined immediately after waking up in the morning using a Basal Body Thermometer and should follow these guidelines, measured:
+Basal body temperature (BBT) is the lowest temperature your body experiences during sleep.
+It can be determined immediately after waking up in the morning using a basal body thermometer and should follow these parameters, measured:

 - At the same time each morning, +/- one hour

 - After deep sleep

 - Before getting out of bed to use the bathroom, communicating, any physical contact, etc.

 How does it work?

-In a healthy cycle, basal body temperatures will cluster in two sections: The first clear distinction of lower temperatures (before ovulation), and the second clear distinction of higher temperatures (once ovulation is confirmed).
+In a healthy menstrual cycle, basal body temperatures will cluster into two sections: The first clear distinction of lower temperatures (before ovulation), and the second clear distinction of higher temperatures (once ovulation is confirmed).

 Lower temperatures (typically ranging from 97.0-97.7 F/ 36.11-36.50 C) begin during the onset of the follicular phase, on cycle day 1 (menstruation), and end at the day of ovulation.
-The number of days in this phase determines the length of our entire cycles, as it carries the most fluctuation in response to stress, alcohol, sleep change, etc..
-How cool is that?
+The number of days in this phase determines the length of our entire cycles, as it carries the most fluctuation in response to stress, alcohol, sleep change, etc. How interesting is that?